jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 198B Commission of crime with firearm
-(1) Every one is liable to imprisonment for a term not exceeding 10 years who,— (a) In committing any crime, uses any firearm; or (b) While committing any crime, has any firearm with him or her in circumstances that prima facie show an intention to use it in connection with that crime.
+(1) Every one is liable to imprisonment for a term not exceeding 10 years who,— (a) in committing any crime, uses any firearm; or (b) while committing any crime, has any firearm with him or her in circumstances that prima facie show an intention to use it in connection with that crime.
 (2)

 ### 199 Acid throwing